Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** None
+**Targeted defense:** None

 **Duration:** Until the end of your next turn

 </div>

 As you utter a prayer, a fallen creature shambles back to life, obeying your commands.
-Make a Focus attack against a creature of your choice within range that is either at death's door or who died since the end of your last turn.
+Make a special attack against Focus against a creature of your choice within range that is either at death's door or who died since the end of your last turn.
 They regain consciousness and are healed to full life, and may act on their turn.
 At the end of this effect, they return to their previous life total, dying again if they were dead or entering death's door otherwise.
 If the creature was a non-player character, they are treated as your ally for the duration of this effect, with the worldspeaker controlling their turn following your basic directions.

 ### Gift of Rebirth - Miracle